bartelsx/gpp_research/README.md

 # gpp_research
-this is my read me file for my research topic i have 2 options option 1: 4 in a row option 2: sudoku solver
+this is my read me file for my research topic: 4 in a row, connect 4, 4 in a line, ...